Omer975/Forum-Api/README.md

 # FORUM
 ## Introduction

+This Forum-Api project is an individual project conducted within the scope of training conducted by Software Development Academy (SDA), KTU and Novare Potential.
 In this project created the backend for a developer news site where users can **create articles, comment them**.
 ## Objectives

 Using the basic structure of a Spring application, building, testing and consuming rest APIs , ORM (object relational mapping)  and fundamental software design principles.